Getting Started With R

 Download the installation file and run it.
 Note that RStudio must be installed after installing R.

-R/RStudio can also be used using the cloud platform at https://rstudio.cloud/ after creating a free account but occasionally some of the packages covered in this course may fail to work in the cloud platform.
+R/RStudio can also be run on a cloud platform at https://rstudio.cloud/ after creating a free account.
+Be aware though that some of the packages covered in this course may not work in the cloud platform.

 If you open RStudio, you will see something similar to the screen shot shown in Figure 1: